 HOW TO MAKE A CAR IN AMERICA

-Honda has been making cars in America for more than 30 years, as one of the first international automakers to establish manufacturing operations in the U.S. Today, Honda operates nine U.S. manufacturing plants, employs nearly 27,000 workers, and supports American businesses by purchasing parts and materials from more than 500 U.S. suppliers.
+Honda has been making cars in America for more than 30 years, as one of the first international automakers to establish manufacturing operations in the U.S. Today, Honda operates nine U.S. manufacturing plants, employs more than 28,000 workers, and supports American businesses by purchasing parts and materials from more than 500 U.S. suppliers.